Faezeh-Kh/Coverage4DSLs/README.md

     **Note**: The `workspace data location` defines the path to the workspace of the newly opened Eclipse instance.

-3. In the new Eclipse instance, import those projects from the `xModels&Tests` directory that you would like to try the tool for them.
-Here, we imported the projects related to the running example of the paper from the `xModels&Tests/XArduino-data` directory as follows:
+3. In the new Eclipse instance, import those projects from the `xModels_Tests` directory that you would like to try the tool for them.
+Here, we imported the projects related to the running example of the paper from the `xModels_Tests/XArduino-data` directory as follows:
 - `Arduino.RunningExample_Model` project containing `runningExample_withDefect.model` that is an example Arduino xModel.
 It has a defect since the alarm is not ringing as expected when the sensor detects an obstacle (it is highlighted in red where alarm1 is mistakenly set to 1).

     <p align="center">